sass/sass/doc-src/SASS_CHANGELOG.md

   Instead abstract this out as `Haml::Util.rails_root`.
   This changes makes Haml fully compatible with edge Rails as of this writing.

+* Make use of a Rails callback rather than a monkeypatch to check for stylesheet updates in Rails 3.0+.

 ## [2.2.10](http://github.com/nex3/haml/commit/2.2.10)

 * Add support for attribute selectors with spaces around the `=`.